Kellypoppy/chocolate-chatbot/README.md

 Bits: Bits are sprinkle around each chocolate (except the chocolate paper)

 Others: Order can be made via phone or coming to place.
-You should make order before one week receive chocolate
+You should make order before one week of receiving chocolate

 Other products:Mini Chocolate fork (RM10 for 2)